These Vegetable Croquettes are crispy on the outside, soft in the inside and packed with veggies. Delicious baked or fried.

 - FORM CROQUETTES: Remove a heaped tablespoon of the mixture and roll into a log shape, if you find the mixture is too wet and falling apart, add a little breadcrumbs (starting with 1tbsp) to help soak up the moisture.

 - ROLL IN BREADCRUMBS & BAKE: Place on a baking sheet and bake for 12-15 minutes until the croquettes are golden.
 I find baking easier as you can cook them all at once but if you prefer, you can also shallow fry.

 Pro Tip - Ensuring Croquettes Keep Their Shape

 - Mash the potato with NO butter or milk.
-If you’re using leftover mashed potato, your mash will most likely have cream and/or butter in.
+If you're using leftover mashed potato, your mash will most likely have cream and/or butter in.
 This is ok, the croquettes will be a little softer but you can always stir in a tablespoon of breadcrumbs to soak up any extra moisture and to help firm.
-Keep adding a tbsp at a time to get the consistency you are happy to work with.
+Keep adding a tablespoon at a time to get the consistency you are happy to work with.

 - If the mixture is too soft to form croquettes try chilling the mixture first.